IgniteUI/indigo-design-docfx/en/components/stepper.md

 ## Type

 The Stepper component supports two types - Linear and Non Linear.
 In Figma you can switch between the two using the "Type" property from the properties panel.
-Non Linear type is used to prevent the users from proceeding with the next step, without firstly completing the previous, non-optional ones.
+Linear type is used to prevent the users from proceeding with the next step, without firstly completing the previous, non-optional ones.

 <img class="responsive-img" src="../images/stepper_demo.png" srcset="../images/stepper_demo@2x.png 2x" />
 <img class="responsive-img" src="../images/stepper_non-linear.png" srcset="../images/stepper_non-linear@2x.png 2x" />